dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-a-wpf-composite-control-in-windows-forms.md

 #### Adding the OK and Cancel Buttons
  The final elements on the composite control are the **OK** and **Cancel**<xref:System.Windows.Controls.Button> elements, which occupy the first two columns of the last row of the <xref:System.Windows.Controls.Grid>.
 These elements use a common event handler, `ButtonClicked`, and the default <xref:System.Windows.Controls.Button> style defined in the previous XAML.

  In MyControl1.xaml, add the following XAML after the last <xref:System.Windows.Controls.TextBox> element.
-The [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] part of the composite control is now complete.
+The XAML part of the composite control is now complete.

  [!code-xaml[WindowsFormsHostingWpfControl#105](~/samples/snippets/csharp/VS_Snippets_Wpf/WindowsFormsHostingWpfControl/CSharp/MyControls/Page1.xaml#105)]